6 DAYS TIBETAN CULTURAL HERITAGE TOUR ITINERARY

 Depending on the time of your arrival, you might have some free time to spend in Lhasa.
 Our guides will be happy to advise you on what you can do in Lhasa.
 After you check in the hotel, you are welcome to explore the city, visit nearby temples, do some shopping, try delicious Tibetan food in one of the local restaurants, or just take a rest.

 Walking around Barkhor street can be an excellent choice for your first day in Lhasa.
 You will join crowds of pilgrims, local Tibetans, and monks circumambulating the Jokhang temple.

 Most importantly, on your first day in Tibet, relax, enjoy your day and allow some time for acclimatizing.

 The Potala Palace was the seat of the Dalai Lamas since the 7th century.
-First, guide wil take you to the Chak Pori hill to take photos of the majestic Palace.
-After that we will go inside and spend approximately 1.5 – 2 hours there.
+We will go inside and spend approximately 1.5 – 2 hours there.
 You will see many of artifacts.

-After that we will walk towards the Jokhang temple.
-It was build in the 7th century to display the Jowo Shakyamuni Statue of the 25 year old Buddha the time bore the enlightenment.
+After that, we will walk towards the Jokhang temple.
+It was build in the 7th century to display the Jowo Shakyamuni Statue of the 12-year-old Buddha at the time bore the enlightenment.
 The statue was created at the time when historical Buddha lived.
-It is elaborately decorated with gold, jewels and precious stones.
+It is elaborately decorated with gold, jewels, and precious stones.